-San Francisco is a major financial hub for Northern California and the San Francisco Bay Area.
-San Francisco and the surrounding Bay area is home to over 7.5 million people and has a GDP of over $518 billion dollars.
-The San Francisco Bay area is also host to some of the nation’s best corporate giving programs.
+San Francisco and the surrounding Bay area is home to over 7.5 million people and has a GDP of over $518 billion.
+The area is a major financial hub for Northern California and is, therefore, the home of some of the nation’s best corporate giving programs.
+San Francisco presents major matching gift potential for nonprofits with a large donor population in the area.

 Wells Fargo was founded in 1852 in the heart of the budding American West.
 Initially, the banks’ founding capital was only $300,000.
 More than 160 years later, the banking giant has generated over $86 billion in revenue.